daybugging/stefanzweifel.io/src/articles/2015/02-28-developer-setup-early-2015/index.md

 ## Workflows
 As I mentioned earlier I'm an Alfred power user.
-Everytime I repeatedly do a task and I think I can automate it, I write an Alfred shortcut / workflow for that.
+Every time I repeatedly do a task and I think I can automate it, I write an Alfred shortcut / workflow for that.
 Here are some selected workflows I often use:

 - [Open a project in Sublime](https://github.com/franzheidl/alfred-workflows/tree/master/open-with-sublime-text-2)